awsdocs/aws-secrets-manager-docs/doc_source/configuring-awsconfig-rules.md

 1. Choose **Save** to store the rule in AWS Config

 Once you save the rule, AWS Config evaluates your secrets every time the metadata of a secret changes\.
-If changes occur, you receive an SNS notification about noncompliant secrets\.
+If changes occur, you receive an Amazon SNS notification about noncompliant secrets\.
 You can also view the results from the **Rules** or **Dashboard** of AWS Config\.

 If you choose the **secretsmanager\-rotation\-check\-mySecretsRotationRule** from the list of rules, then AWS Config displays a list of secrets in your account not configured for rotation\.
 Because you identified the secrets, you can begin implementation of your best practices for secret rotation\.
 + See [AWS Config documentation](https://docs.aws.amazon.com/config/latest/developerguide/secretsmanager-rotation-enabled-check.html) on the `secretsmanager-rotation-enabled-check`\.